PicnicSupermarket/dbt-score/docs/create_rules.md

-# Rules
+# Create rules

 In order to lint and score models, `dbt-score` uses a set of rules that is applied to each model.
-A rule can pass or fail when it is applied to a model and based on the severity of the rule models are scored. `dbt-score` has a set of rules enabled by default, which can be found [here](reference/rules/generic.md).
+A rule can pass or fail when it is applied to a model.
+Based on the severity of the rule models are scored. `dbt-score` has a set of rules enabled by default, which can be found [here](reference/rules/generic.md).

 On top of the generic rules, it's possible to add your own rules.
 By default `dbt-score` will look for rules in the namespace `dbt_score_rules`.

-## Creating a new rule

 Two ways exist to create a new rule: